Large $p$-Capacitary Invariants, Entropy, and Geometric Rank: Introduction

+are not automatic on general noncompact manifolds.
+Irregular radial volume growth may lead to strict inequalities, and may also force one to use \(\limsup\) in the definition of \(\mathcal C(\Omega)\).
+This suggests that the large \(p\) invariants retain finer asymptotic information than the volume entropy alone.

-Here is the outline of this paper.
-Section 2 is devoted to the study of the infinity capacity $\mathcal{C}(\Omega).$ It first proves Theorem \ref{thm1.6}, which relates $\mathcal{C}(\Omega)$ to $\Lambda(M)$ and $\mathcal V(M)$ and then establishes Theorem \ref{thm1.9}, giving explicit values of $\mathcal{C}(\Omega)$ under various assumptions.
-In Section 3, we provide two examples to show that the equalities in \eqref{eq1.1} cannot be achieved, and hence $\mathcal{C}(\Omega),\ \Lambda(M)$ and $\mathcal V(M)$ are different geometric quantities.
-Finally, the appendix contains the proof that the infinity capacity of a condenser equals the reciprocal of the distance between the boundaries, relying on the equivalence between infinity harmonic functions and absolutely gradient minimizing extensions on Riemannian manifolds.
+The paper is organized as follows.
+Section~2 studies the infinity capacity $\mathcal C(\Omega)$ and proves Theorems~\ref{thm1.6} and \ref{thm1.9}.
+Section~3 applies these results to universal covers of closed manifolds, identifies the large $p$ quantities with entropy under the hypotheses of Theorem~\ref{thm:1.10}, and derives the corresponding rigidity result.
+Section~4 proves the second-order capacitary refinement and the rank-detection formula.
+Section~5 presents examples showing that the equalities in \eqref{eq1.1} may fail in general.
+Finally, the appendix proves that the infinity capacity of a condenser equals the reciprocal of the distance between the boundary components, using the equivalence between infinity harmonic functions and absolutely gradient minimizing extensions on Riemannian manifolds.

-\section{Proof of Theorem 1.6 and 1.8}
+\section{Proof of Theorem 1.6 and 1.9}

 Before we prove Theorem 1.6, we will first provide a well-known result concerning the estimate of capacity: upper bound via flux and lower bound via the isoperimetric function . \begin{lemma}[\cite{polya1951isoperimetric,grigor1999isoperimetric}] Let $(M,g)$ be a complete and non-compact Riemannian manifold and $o\in M.$ Then for any $p>1$ and $r>0,$